maurelio1234/modaclouds-data-collectors/README.md

 ```java
 java -Djava.library.path=<path>/dcs/hyperic-sigar-1.6.4/sigar-bin/lib/ -jar data-collector-VERSION.jar mode
 ```
-where "kb" means to use the knowledge base and "file" means to use the configuration files.
+where "tower4clouds" means to use the knowledge base and "file" means to use the configuration files.
 If "file" mode is selected, the collectors that need to start should also be provided, such as sigar,cloudwatch.

 One thing to be noticed is that the "tools.jar" has to be installed locally since it is not in any public maven repository.